 Retrocalcaneal Exostosis (Haglunds Deformity)

-In some cases of Achilles tendonitis that is not responding to conservative care, a great in-office option is platelet rich plasma (PRP) injection, this is a recent advanced technology.
-The blood is drawn and spun down in a device, then under ultrasound guidance and local anesthesia, the injection of the PRP is placed in the damaged tissue.
-This is a very minimal invasive procedure.
-This allows an increase of growth factor in the area which will start the healing process.
+PRP injection is a very minimally invasive procedure.
+The blood is drawn and spun down in a device, then under ultrasound guidance and local anesthesia, the injection of the PRP is administered in the damaged tissue.
+It allows an increase of growth factor in the area, which will start the healing process.

-If the patient does not respond to conservative therapy measures then surgery is maybe indicated.
+If the patient does not respond to conservative therapy measures, surgery may be required.

-The Achilles Suture Bridge is specifically a procedure that repairs Chronic Achilles calcific tendonitis.
+The Achilles Suture Bridge is specifically a procedure that repairs chronic Achilles calcific tendonitis.
 Inflammation of the Achilles tendon is a common problem for many athletes.
-Usually it resolves in 4-6 weeks.
-However, recurrent over use or injury can cause chronic inflammation to develop Achilles tendonitis.
+Usually, it resolves in 4-6 weeks.
+However, recurrent overuse or injury can cause chronic inflammation to develop into Achilles tendonitis.